Copyright 1994 - 2022 Bill's Bible Basics

 Hebrews 12:5-13, KJV

 Don't get me wrong.
 We all desire our Heavenly Home, myself included.
 But if God needed you there, and wanted you there, you would be there already.
 However, you are NOT there.
 So what does that tell you, or what SHOULD it tell you?
 In my view, it should tell you that your job here on Earth is not finished yet, and that God still needs you here, and NOT up there in the City of Light.
 The First Century Christians understood this.
 They too desired their Heavenly Abode.
 But at the same time, they realized that they still had a very important job to fulfill here on the Earth first.
 In fact, the Apostle Paul contemplated this very same issue in his Epistle to the Philippian brethren.
 Paul desired Heaven.
 He wanted to go be with Jesus.
-Yet he realized that it was more needful for him to remain on Earth for the time being, as we can clearly determine by the following verses:
+Yet he realized that it was more needful for him to remain on Earth for the time being, as we can clearly determine by the following set of verses:

 "For to me to live is Christ, and to die is gain.
 But if I live in the flesh, this is the fruit of my labour: yet what I shall choose I wot not.
 For I am in a strait betwixt two, having a desire to depart, and to be with Christ; which is far better: NEVERTHELESS TO ABIDE IN THE FLESH IS MORE NEEDFUL FOR YOU.
 And having this confidence, I know that I shall abide and continue with you all for your furtherance and joy of faith; That your rejoicing may be more abundant in Jesus Christ for me by my coming to you again."

 Philippians 1:21-26, KJV